PSYC5542 Human Factors

 - The objective of this unit is to provide students with a detailed appreciation of the human element in complex work systems such as mining, transport, military settings and medicine.
 Human factors is the science of making technology accessible for human users.
 As a science, the field of human factors focuses on understanding the capabilities and limitations of human performance from the perspective of perception, cognition and movement control.
 Human factors psychologists apply that basic knowledge to the design of systems and environments that accommodate those capabilities and limitations.

 - Students are able to (1) demonstration of proficiency and knowledge of human factors; (2) demonstration of writing skills; and (3) knowledge of human factors assessment.

-- Indicative assessments in this unit are as follows: (1) case report/task analysis; (2) examination; and (3) consultancy proposal.
+- Indicative assessments in this unit are as follows: (1) case report/task analysis; (2) examination; (3) consultancy proposal; and (4) attendance.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.